reserve-protocol/reserve-index-dtf/README.md

 - `D27`: 1e27
 - `D18`: 1e18
 - `D18{1}`: a percentage value with 18 decimals of added precision
+- `D27{tok/share}`: a ratio of token quanta to Folio share quanta, with 27 decimals of precision
+- `D27{UoA/tok}`: a price in USD per token quanta, with 27 decimals of precision
-- `D27{tok1/tok2}`: a ratio of two token balances with 18 decimals of added precision
+- `D27{tok1/tok2}`: a ratio of two token balances, with 27 decimals of precision
 - `{s}`: seconds

 Example: